Training environments that compound.

 Generate targeted tasks

-Forge creates new gyms and tasks specifically in the model's blind spots.
-Training curriculum that adapts to what's actually broken.
+Create new environments and tasks in the model’s blind spots.
+Curriculum that adapts to what’s actually broken.

 04